m-bock/purescript-benchlib/README.md

     benchSuite
       "Simple Example"

-      -- set benchmark suite options by overriding the default config:
+      -- set suite options by overriding default config:
       ( \cfg -> cfg
+          { iterations = 1000 -- number of iterations each benchmark will run
+          , sizes = [ 20_000, 40_000, 80_000 ] -- input sizes to be passed to benchmark prepare functions

-          { -- Define different reporters depending on your needs: reporters =
+          -- different reporters depending on your needs:
+          , reporters =
-              [ reportConsole -- Logs benchmarks to the console , reportJson_ -- Writes benchmarks as JSON to a file , reportChartJs_ -- Writes benchmarks as HTML with Chart.js for visualization
+              [ reportConsole -- Simply logs benchmarks to the console , reportJson_ -- Writes benchmarks as JSON to a file , reportChartJs_ -- Writes benchmarks to a HTML file.
+Uses Chart.js for visualization.
               ]

-          ,
-            -- Sets the number of iterations each benchmark will run: iterations = 1000
-          ,
-            -- Sets input sizes to be passed to the benchmark functions: sizes = [ 20_000, 40_000, 80_000 ]
           }
       )
-      [
-        -- groups benchmarks to be compared:
-        benchGroup_ "List operations"
+      [ benchGroup_ "List operations"
           [ bench
               "Add item to the front of a list"
-              -- set benchmark options by overriding the default config:
+              -- set benchmark options:
               ( \cfg -> cfg
                   { prepare = \size -> mkItems size -- runs before each benchmark function
                   }
               )
-              -- the benchmark function:
+              -- benchmark function:
               (\items -> List.Cons 0 items)

           , bench
               "Add item to the end of a list"
-              -- set benchmark options by overriding the default config:
+              -- set benchmark options:
               ( \cfg -> cfg
                   { prepare = \size -> mkItems size -- runs before each benchmark function
                   }
               )
-              -- the benchmark function:
+              -- benchmark function:
               (\items -> List.snoc items 0)
           ]
       ]

 ```

 Run the benchmarks in a terminal